 Furthermore, the variation of color effects is more pronounced in oils: the transparent colors are more so, clearer and shinier, and the opaque colors are more thick and dense than their acrylic counterparts.

 Same/Different vs Different/Same: Oil paints look the same when they are dry as they do wet; the colors, shade, and texture remain unchanged.
 With age on the other hand, Oils paints turn more yellow/brown and become more transparent.
 This is the reason why the oil painters of the early Renaissance painted their lights thinly, over a smooth white gesso ground, and their darks, especially the cool ones, very thick.
-In this way as the paint warmed in hue and became more transparent, these effects were compensated for, ensuring that the paintings would retain their compositional integrity even centuries later – smart.
+In this way as the paint warmed in hue and became more transparent, these effects were compensated for, ensuring that the paintings would retain their compositional integrity even centuries later - brilliant.

 Acrylics dry darker initially, because the water in the paint, which is reflective, evaporates.
 Acrylic paint also shrinks and flattens out somewhat because of the water loss, so some of the texture and brushing effects are lost.
 This shrinking is also the reason why flexible supports like paper and unstretched canvas will warp when the acrylic paint contracts.
 However, once dry, they will not change with age.